-"Elsewhere, it is heartening to see state funded pre-K, once the fastest growing area in the entire education sector, back on the road to recovery," said Barnett, "but given that the states cut half a billion dollars in funding in 2011-2012 and a number of states have yet to address those cuts, much work remains to be done."
+"It is heartening to see state-funded pre-K, once the fastest growing area in the entire education sector, back on the road to recovery," said NIEER director Steve Barnett, "but given that the states cut half a billion dollars in funding in 2011-2012 and a number of states have yet to address those cuts, much work remains to be done."

-Joined at the press conference by U.S. Secretary of Education Arne Duncan, Barnett called on all levels of government to dedicate additional resources to preschool education in order to bridge the gap.
+Barnett called on all levels of government to dedicate additional resources to preschool education in order to bridge the gap.
 "Unfortunately, the effects of the recession landed hardest on preschool-age children and our future prosperity depends on their future productivity," he said.

 Barnett said that in addition to adequate funding, state pre-K should have adequate quality and serve all children under 200 percent of poverty.
 Bold leaders from both major parties are moving some cities and states dramatically ahead, but far too many states have yet to follow.
-As some cities move to provide preschool for all, most recently New York and Seattle, other areas of their states are left behind.
-At the same time, quality preschool is becoming a right for every child in some states; other states offer their children no pre-K at all.
+As some cities move to provide preschool for all, most recently New York and Seattle; other areas of their states are left behind.
+At the same time, quality preschool is becoming a right for every child in some states, other states offer their children no pre-K at all.